mnamysl/nat-acl2021/README.md

 # Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling

-This repository contains the code and the data from the paper: "**Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling**" that was submitted to the [ACL 2021](https://2021.aclweb.org/) conference.
-It is an extended version of the Noise-Aware Training ([NAT](https://github.com/mnamysl/nat-acl2020)) framework.
+This repository contains the code and the data from the paper: "**Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling**" that was accepted to appear in Findings of [ACL 2021](https://2021.aclweb.org/).
+This work extends the Noise-Aware Training ([NAT](https://github.com/mnamysl/nat-acl2020)) framework.